greifentor/blueprints/rest-client/README.md

-# Expandable DTO's
+# REST client

-A blue print for expandable DTO's.
+A blue print for simple REST client.